-3.13 The role of the Assessor
+3.13 The Role of the Assessor

 The role of the Assessor is to decide whether a Learner has provided sufficient evidence to demonstrate they have met the qualification requirements.
 This is achieved by judging the Learner's evidence and also knowledge and understanding against all learning outcomes and assessment criteria.
-It is important that Assessors provide support and guidance concerning sufficiency of evidence and that they ensure Learners clearly demonstrate knowledge and understanding and cross-reference any evidence against the appropriate units, assessment criteria and any other elements in evidence presented for assessment.
+It is important that Assessors provide support and guidance concerning the sufficiency of the evidence and that they ensure Learners clearly demonstrate knowledge and understanding and cross-reference any evidence against the appropriate units, assessment criteria and any other elements in the evidence presented for assessment.

-3.14 The role of the Internal Quality Assurer
+3.14 The Role of the Internal Quality Assurer (IQA)

-It is the Centre's responsibility to carry out internal quality assurance within the Centre, thus ensuring and demonstrating that assessment decisions are valid and consistent, through monitoring and sampling internal assessment decisions and providing appropriate feedback to assessors.
-A Centre must have an approved Internal Quality Assurer/IQA.
-Without an approved Internal Quality Assurer/IQA, Centres cannot submit claims for certification.
-The activity of claiming qualifications for Learners requires the submission of evidence that Internal quality assurance/IQA has taken place.
-Internal Quality Assurers/IQAs must not internally quality assure any evidence which they have themselves assessed.
+It is the Centre's responsibility to carry out internal quality assurance within the Centre, thus ensuring and demonstrating that assessment decisions are valid and consistent, through monitoring and sampling internal assessment decisions and providing appropriate feedback to Assessors.
+A Centre must have an approved Internal Quality Assurer.
+Without an approved Internal Quality Assurer, Centres cannot submit claims for certification.
+The activity of claiming qualifications for Learners requires the submission of evidence that internal quality assurance has taken place.
+Internal Quality Assurers must not internally quality assure any evidence that they have themselves assessed.

-It is expected that staff allocated as Internal Quality Assurers/Internal Quality Assurers in an Approved Centre either have a relevant IQA qualification or experience of the IQA process and that they are familiar with IQA good practice.
+It is expected that Staff allocated as Internal Quality Assurers in an Approved Centre either have a relevant IQA qualification or experience of the IQA process and that they are familiar with IQA good practices.

-Therefore, CMI expects the adoption of suitable risk-based sampling strategies by the IV/IQA of the Learner work and Assessor decisions.
+Therefore, CMI expects the adoption of suitable risk-based sampling strategies by the IQA of the Learner work and Assessor decisions.
 This would cover both formative (on programme) sampling as well as summative (end programme) sampling.
-The IV/IQA is expected to prepare suitable plans and keep appropriate records.
+The IQA is expected to prepare suitable plans and keep appropriate records.

-With regards to sampling of requests uploaded to the CMI Moderation system, CMI does not expect that every request will have been sampled, as the sampling plan may not include the Learners submitted in a specific request.
-However, as the CMI moderator will sample from every request uploaded to the moderation system, the Centre may wish to adjust the sampling plan to ensure that there is evidence of IQA for every request submitted.
-It is not the intention that Centres should delay the submission of requests while the work of the entire cohort is completed, for example, Learners who submit to deadlines should not be penalised by not knowing the external moderation decision due to the late submissions of other Learners.
+With regards to the sampling of requests uploaded to the CMI Moderation system, CMI does not expect that every request will have been sampled, as the sampling plan may not include the Learners submitted in a specific request.
+It is not the intention that Centres should delay the submission of requests while the work of the entire cohort is completed, for example, Learners who submit to deadlines should not be penalised for not knowing the external moderation decision due to the late submissions of other Learners.

-In every case, the IV/IQA plans and records will need to be submitted for each request, showing the cohort in which the Learner is being claimed, for example. the Learner(s) being claimed in every request must appear in an IV/IQA sampling plan/record, even if the assessment decision of their work has yet to be sampled.
+In every case, the IQA plans and records will need to be submitted for each request, showing the cohort in which the Learner is being claimed, for example. the Learner(s) being claimed in every request must appear in an IQA sampling plan/record, even if the assessment decision of their work has yet to be sampled.

-3.15 Deliverer / Lecturer / Tutor occupational competence requirements
+3.15 Deliverer / Lecturer / Tutor Occupational Competence Requirements